 A student may appeal developmental suspension by completing an appeal form available in the Student Services office.
 Appeals will be heard by the Admissions Committee.
-Decisions of the Admissions Committee may be appealed to the dean of instruction.
-The decision of the dean will be final.
+Decisions of the Admissions Committee may be appealed to the chief academic officer.
+The decision of the chief academic officer will be final.